TimCares/MasterThesis/docs/thesis/theoretical_foundation/contrastive_learning_and_retrieval.typ

   of other samples.
 Multimodal Contrastive Learning (b) requires existing pairs, e.g. image-text, while for the unimodal case (a) pairs are synthetically created by augmenting the input.
 Image-Text pairs in the figure have been taken from the COCO train set @coco.], ) <contrastive_alignment>

-Implementation
+==== Implementation

-In the multimodal case, used in this thesis, contrastive learning and contrastive loss are computed at the batch level.
-The multimodal model creates representations for all images and captions within the batch.
-In most cases, the CLS token is used as the global representation of an image ($mono(["I_CLS"])$) and text ($mono(["T_CLS"])$), respectively.
+In the multimodal case, used in this thesis, the contrastive loss is computed at the batch level, where the multimodal model first creates representations for all images and captions within the batch.
+In most cases, the CLS token is used as the global representation of an image, denoted as $mono(["I_CLS"])$, and text, denoted as $mono(["T_CLS"])$, respectively.

 Then, the cosine similarity between the representations of all possible image-text pairs in the batch is computed.
-This can be done efficiently by first normalizing each embedding and then performing matrix multiplication on the normalized representations.
+This can be done efficiently by normalizing each embedding and then performing matrix multiplication on the normalized representations.
-For a batch size of 256, each image has 255 negative samples (i.e., captions of other images) and one positive sample (i.e., its own caption), and vice versa.
+For a batch size of 256, each image has 255 negative samples (i.e., captions of other images) and one positive sample (i.e., its own caption), the same holds vice versa.
 This can be interpreted as a classification problem with 256 classes, where the model has to predict the correct class (i.e., the positive sample) out of 256 classes/representations, where each class is one caption or image, respectively.
 The result of the matrix multiplication is a 256x256 matrix of logits, where the diagonal contains the cosine similarity